 Although these data suggest that suppressing retrieval may not be necessary to induce forgetting, there were unusual features of the experimental design that were not immediately apparent in the main manuscript that recommend caution in reaching this conclusion.
-The first is that Tomlinson et al.4 used a 19-block trial-anderror procedure in the TNT phase.
-That is, although participants were provided with Think, No-Think, and Press Enter instructions, they were not told which cues required which task; rather, the participants were left to discover what task to do in response to each cue, by trial-and-error because the task was not overtly signaled by a task cue.
+The first is that Tomlinson et al. (2009) used a 19-block trial-and-error procedure in the TNT phase.
+That is, although participants were provided with Think, No-Think, and Press-Enter instructions, they were not told which cues required which task; rather, the participants were left to discover what task to do in response to each cue, by trial-and-error because the task was not overtly signaled by a task cue.
 If, for a given cue word, the participant guessed the task incorrectly (i.e., they retrieved the associate and said it aloud when the trial was meant to involve a button press), they received error feedback after the trial instructing them that they should have pressed the button.
-Participants thus had to gradually memorize the task-set for each cue in response to error feedback, a process that likely took many trials.
-Typically, in the TNT paradigm, task instructions are color-coded (e.g., "Think" cue words appear in green, whereas "No-Think" cue words appear in red^{5,7,13}) making the desired task fully clear to participants.
-Another important design feature is the within-subjects manipulation of the three instructions in the TNT phase; having to guess (randomly) what task to do for each cue likely led to a lengthy process of learning the mapping of cues to tasks, given that there are three task-sets to manage.
+Participants thus had to gradually memorize the task set for each cue in response to error feedback, a process that likely took many trials.
+Typically, in the TNT paradigm, task instructions are colorcoded (e.g., "Think" cue words appear in green, whereas "No-Think" cue words appear in red (Anderson et al., 2004; Bergström et al., 2009; Depue et al., 2016) making the desired task fully clear to Another important participants. design feature is the within-subjects manipulation of the three instructions in the TNT phase; having to guess (randomly) what task to do for each cue likely led to a lengthy process of learning the mapping of cues to tasks, given that there are three task sets to manage.

 These design features may have led to forgetting in the Press Enter condition for reasons other than recovery interference.
-For instance, people may have made task-set mistakes quite often, given that they had to randomly guess what to do.
-Even when participants learned what to do for each cue, the lack of an overt task cue may have sometimes led to covert mistakes by initially suppressing retrieval of the target on Press Enter trials and vice versa.
-Thus, an unknown number of Press Enter trials could be No-Think trials, causing inhibition.
+For instance, people may have made task set mistakes quite often, given that they had to randomly guess what to do.
+Even when participants learned what to do for each cue, the lack of an overt task cue may have sometimes led to covert mistakes by initially suppressing retrieval of the target on Press-Enter trials and vice versa.
+Thus, an unknown number of Press-Enter trials could be No-Think trials, causing inhibition.

 Moreover, using a within-subjects design also may have prompted task-set carryover effects between trials.
-For example, intermixing No-Think and Press Enter trials may have rendered the Press Enter and No-Think task-sets more similar, even when participants were performing each task according to expectation.
-Such task-set blending could have made participants more likely to spontaneously incorporate retrieval stopping as part of the Press Enter task-set, mirroring similar task-set blending that has been observed in research on retrieval-induced forgetting36.
+For example, intermixing No-Think and Press-Enter trials may have rendered the Press-Enter and No-Think task sets more similar, even when participants were performing each task according to expectation.
+Such task-set blending could have made participants more likely to spontaneously incorporate retrieval stopping as part of the Press-Enter task set, mirroring similar task-set blending that has been observed in research on retrievalinduced forgetting (Dobler & Bäuml, 2013).